2002 Bali bombings: Attack

 The bombing occurred during one of the year's busiest tourist periods in Kuta Beach, driven in part by many Australian sporting teams making their annual end-of-season holiday.

 Damage to the densely populated residential and commercial district was immense, destroying neighbouring buildings and shattering windows several blocks away.
 The car bomb explosion left a 1 m crater.

 The local Sanglah Hospital was ill-equipped to deal with the scale of the disaster and was overwhelmed with the number of injured, particularly burn victims.
 So many people were injured by the explosion that some of them had to be placed in hotel pools near the explosion site to ease the pain of their burns.
-Many had to be flown great distances, to Darwin (1800 km) and Perth (2600 km), for specialist burn treatment.
+Many had to be flown to Darwin (1800 km) and Perth (2600 km), for burn treatment.